stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

    11. Verify `SciptSig` of all inputs
    12. Mark all inputs as spent in the coinview

-2. Check the merle root
+2. Check the merkle root

 3. Check that coinstake reward is <= fees + block subsidy